Collingwood Psychotherapy - FAQ - Frequently Asked Questions

 How can I prepare for my session?

 Your session is an important time for you.
 To make the most of it, find a comfy, private space where you can relax and focus.
-Have water and tissues nearby, and consider having a notebook handy to jot down any thoughts, insights or questions you'd like to remember.
+You might want to have water and tissues nearby, and maybe a notebook handy to jot down any thoughts, insights or questions you'd like to remember.

 Therapy, for the most well you.